Marcel-Brouette/dpm/README.md

     # apt install python python-pip xclip bash-completion python-pyperclip python-argcomplete python-args
     # activate-global-python-argcomplete

-    // bash_completion must be run by your user .bashrc
+    // bash_completion must be run by your user's .bashrc
     // run a new terminal in order to enable the python completion

     $ dpm